 - Next, we define the function getCustomerByName that this class will provide.
 In the Functions section (for output & declaration of function), key in the values as shown below.
 The below setting defines the function output as an Object.
 The structure of this object will be defined in a Data Relationship Schema that refers to GetCustomer!B15:E18.
 DB Operation Type is mandatory since the function requires to access DB.

 |Function Point||Method Name||Return Class||Return Data Address||DB Operation Type|

 - Our model expects the customer name at GetCustomer!C12.
 Therefore, in the Function Input Parameters section, we define an input parameter called name for Function Point Get Customer.
 Name should be a string so its parameter class is String.
 Set Data Address to GetCustomer!C12 so that when the method is invoked, it will set the input value to GetCustomer!C12 at run-time.

 |Get Customer||name||String||GetCustomer!C12||CHAN TAI MAN|

-- In the Related Worksheets Section, add the function point name and the related worksheet name.
+- In the Related Worksheets Section, add all the effective ranges used in this API.